Define Workload Requirements

 Network Load Balancer

-Provides a non-proxy, pass-through load balancing with high throughput and ultra low latency.
-Network load balancers are free.
-They are optimized for long-running connections over days or months with connections to same backend server which is optimal for the database.
-It can scale up and down automatically based on client traffic and doesn't require bandwidth configurations or SSL termination.
+Free service that provides a non-proxy, ultra-low latency, pass-through load balancing with high throughput.
+Network load balancers are optimized for long-running connections over days or months with connections to the same backend server which is optimal for the database.

 Network load balancers ensure that your services remain available by directing traffic only to healthy servers based on Layer 3/Layer 4 (IP protocol) data.